 Some people who have had to pay for the funerals of relatives and friends have found it difficult to find the money to pay the bill, and have decided that they want to pay for their own funeral in advance.
 For some, this is not only to spare relatives from facing the cost of their funeral, but because they want to specify how things are to be done, and what they would like to take place at their own funeral.

 Many funeral directors offer pre-paid funeral plans.
 In this situation, it’s worth shopping around and speaking to at least three funeral directors to see what services they can offer.

 The Which?
 Money guide to funeral plans gives more details about pre-paid plans.

-About three quarters of UK funerals involve a cremation, and although the ceremony might be short, you can make it as ...
+The majority of UK funerals involve a cremation.
+The ceremony might be short, but you can make it as personal as you ...

-Find out what happens at a burial and the options for burial in a churchyard, cemetery, natural burial ground or on ...
+Find out how to arrange a burial, whether in a churchyard, cemetery, natural burial ground or on private land.